 The screenplay — credited to Clements Ripley, Abem Finkel, and John Huston (yes, that Huston) — is particularly well-constructed.
 The melodrama and sociopolitical issues interact in fascinatingly complex ways throughout the whole movie.
 First, there’s the gender thing.
 Julie is, on the surface, a bull-headed woman who goes too far with her manipulations.
 But under closer examination, she is just trying to nip at the heels of an unjust patriarchal society.
 The film does a superb job exploring the connection between misogyny and racism and the pre-Civil War patriarchal social system.

 Also, Jezebel captures a rare cosmic event: the creation of a superstar.
 You can literally see Davis being transformed from talented film actor to mega-movie-star.

-Finally, after much struggle and suffering, Davis got what she was craving for: a great role in a super-production with a top-notch director.
-Davis always gave Wyler all the credit for her improvement as an artist, and I agree with her.
+After much struggle and suffering, Davis finally got what she was craving for: a great role in a Class-A movie.
+Davis always gave director Wyler all the credit for her improvement as an artist, and I agree with her.
 He’s clearly the very first director that managed to take Davis’s ‘nuclear’ energy, control it, and channel it into productive work.

 Conclusions & Final Thoughts:

 Warners’ Jezebel is an intelligent, interesting, and utterly entertaining movie.
 It also contains one of Bette Davis’s best performances.
 Although a few notches below Gone with the Wind, Jezebel is a near-perfect movie — a must see for all classic movie lovers!
 B&W, 104 minutes, Not Rated.